 |Servir||sirvo, sirves, sirve, servimos, servís, sirven|

-3 – Verbs for which the first person is Special AND there is also an irregularity which is present in most of the other persons.
+3 – Verbs for which the first person is “Special” AND there is also an irregularity for most of the other persons

-This third category is like a combination of the previous two: The first person is special, and the rest of the persons presents an irregularity of the kind we just saw in point 2.
+This third category is like a mix of the previous two: The first person is special, and most of the other persons present an irregularity of one of the kinds we just saw in point 2.

-But once again the irregularity will NOT be present for two persons: “nosotros” (we) and “vosotros” (plural you).
+But once again that irregularity will NOT be present for two persons: “nosotros” (we) and “vosotros” (plural you).

 |Decir||digo, dices, dice, decimos, decís, dicen|

 |Venir||vengo, vienes, viene, venimos, venís, vienen|

 4 – A few Very Irregular Verbs that don’t belong to the previous types

 Here we include the very important verbs “ser” and “ir”, which are very irregular.

 Also, the verb “estar”, for which the first person is Special, and although the other persons follow the regular pattern, there are more graphical accents than usual.
 That is a unique characteristic of the verb “estar”, as most verbs have a graphical accent only for the person “vosotros”.